trongtuyen96/selenium-grid-docker-zalenium/README.md

 - Middle: Hub/Node between 6 and 60 Nodes.
 - Large: Hub/Node between 60 and 100 Nodes.
 Distributed with over 100 Nodes.

-# Set up Selenium Grid with standalone Docker image
+# Set up Selenium Grid with Docker in Standalone mode
 There are 3 docker images for Chrome, Firefox and Edge used in this example.

 They will use port 4444 by default for server and 7900 for NoVNC, so to use all 3 without error in allocated ports, mapping new ports need to be done.